dcsoft-yyf/BlazorWASMPackager/README.md

 # Blazor WASM Packager
 ## Introduction  [[中文版]](#blazor-wasm-程序打包器)
-Blazor WASM Packager can package all Blazor WebAssembly program files, including `js`, `wasm`, `dll`, `json` and other files, into a single JS file after GZIP compression.
+ Blazor WASM Packager can package all Blazor WebAssembly program files, including `js`,`wasm`,`dll`,`json`,`dat` and other files, into a single JS file after GZIP compression.
 It greatly simplifies the deployment process, optimizes application loading performance, and enables cross-origin calls for Blazor WASM.

-With all due respect to the author's limited knowledge, no tool with similar functions was found, so the decision was made to develop this tool independently.
+<br/> For example, for the Blazor WASM application [[DCWriterApp](https://github.com/dcsoft-yyf/DCWriterApp)], there are contains `61` files totaling `36.5MB`.
+After packaging, a single JS file is generated with a size of only `15.2MB`, achieving a compression ratio of 41%.
+Additionally, deploying with this single JS file improves the application's loading speed and avoids cross-origin resource call issues.

 ## Demo for Blazor WASM without `_framework` folder

  - [https://dcsoft-yyf.github.io/BlazorWASMPackager/demoFiles/BlazorSample](https://dcsoft-yyf.github.io/BlazorWASMPackager/demoFiles/BlazorSample)